adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 	- HTML components
 - Handlers
 	- Functions to handle different actions the page can perform (usually one for each possible value of `$submit`)
-	- Control flow to execute the correct action & maybe `die()` afterwards
+	- Control flow to execute the correct action & maybe `die()` afterwards if it's a POST request.
 - Data Fetching
 	- Function to compose a `WHERE` clause
 	- Function to execute a `SELECT` statement